albush/WCSATX2016/WCSATX2016.md

 # [fit] Office Hours Podcast
 ## ohpodcast.com

 ^ I also get the great opportunity to host Rackspace Office hours, a weekly panel discussion podcast that we record live each week.
 We just finished episode #169 on Thursday.
+[Sidebar: Things didn't work; we rolled with it.]

 ---